veerendranayak/redshift-workshop/lab3-redshiftspectrum/README.md

 ```

 In the first part of this lab, we will perform the following activities:
-* Load the Green company data for January 2016 into Redshift direct-attached storage (DAS) with COPY.
+* Load the Green company data for January 2016 from S3 into Redshift direct-attached storage (DAS) using COPY command
+* Build external data catalog to access CSV files located in S3
+* Compare Redshift local storage and external S3 storage queries

-* The CSV data is by month on Amazon S3.
+First we will look at CSV data by month on Amazon S3.
 Here's a quick screenshot from the S3 console:
 ````
 https://s3.console.aws.amazon.com/s3/buckets/us-west-2.serverless-analytics/NYC-Pub/green/?region=us-west-2&tab=overview&prefixSearch=green_tripdata_2016
 ````